RedMadRobot/mapmemory/README.md

 }
 ```

+MapMemory is `MutableMap<String, Any>`.
-Delegate accesses memory values by key retrieved from property name.
+Delegate accesses map value by key retrieved from property name.
 There are two types of memory property delegates:
 - **Scoped** to the class where the property is declared.
   Property key is combination of class and property name: `com.example.TokenStorage#authToken`